-TUVTs responsibility in relation to this engagement is to perform a reasonable level of BRSR Core assurance and limited level GRI assurance 2021 and to express a conclusion based on the work performed.
-Our engagement did not include an assessment of the adequacy or the effectiveness of PLI's strategy, management of ESG-related issues or the sufficiency of the Report against BRSR reporting principles, other than those mentioned in the scope of the assurance.
-TUVTs responsibility regarding this verification is in reference to the agreed scope of work, which includes assurance of nonfinancial quantitative and qualitative information disclosed by PIL Reporting Organization is responsible for archiving the related data for a reasonable time period.
-The primary intended user of this assurance statement is PIL; however, the client may use it at their own discretion in accordance with their specific requirements.
-This assurance engagement is based on the assurgion that the data and information provided to TUVI by PIL are complete and true.
+TUVTs responsibility in relation to this engagement is to perform a reasonable level of BRSR Core assurance and limited twell GRI assurance 2021 and to express a conclusion based on the work performed.
+Our engagement did not include an assessment of the adequacy or the effectiveness of PL's strategy, management of ESG-related issues or the sufficiency of the Report against BRSR reporting principles, other than those mentioned in the scope of the assurance.
+TUVTs responsibility regarding this varification is in inference to the agreed scope of work, which includes assurance of nonfinancial quantitative and qualitative information folicitoed by PL.
+Reporting Organization is responsible for archiving the related data for a reasonable time period.
+The primary intended user of this assurance statement is PL: however, the client may use it at their own discretion in accondance with their specific requirements.
+This assurance angegement is based on the assurantion that the data and information provided to TUVI by PL are complete and true.